Melkite: Background

-Melkites view themselves as the first Christian community, dating the Melkite Church back to the time of the Apostles.
-Accordingly, notably to Vatican historiographers and the Ecumenical Patriarchate of Constantinople, this first community is said to have been a mixed one made up of individuals who were Greek, Copts, Roman, Aramean (Syriac), Arabs and Jewish.
+The Melkites view themselves as the first Christian community, dating the Melkite Church back to the time of the Apostles.
+Accordingly, notably to Vatican historiographers and the Ecumenical Patriarchate of Constantinople, this first community is said to have been mixed, made up of individuals who were Greek, Copts, Roman, Aramean, Arabs and Jewish.
 Secular historians like Edward Gibbon and Ernest Renan held similar views regarding the emergence of the Melkite community.